ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 ----------------------------------------

 ``PyTorchTrainer`` allows you to run a custom training and validation in parallel on each worker, providing a flexibility similar to using PyTorch natively.
 This is done via the ``train_function`` and ``validation_function`` parameters.

+Note that this is needed if the model creator returns multiple models.

 .. code-block:: python